 These figures and estimations are quite astonishing and paint a precise understanding of the prospect of DevOps.
 Hence, having as many DevOps tools in your portfolio as possible will take you to create a portfolio that will be hard to ignore by any recruiter.

 Best DevOps Practices

 The effectiveness of selecting DevOps is determined by the practices you adopt while using the tools and software that enhance Continuous Integration.
-It’s very important to define good rulesets, ownership, and usability with the help of a bunch of practices.
-Some of the best DevOps practices that you must adhere to reap the maximum benefits out of it are –
+It's very important to define good rulesets, ownership, and usability with the help of a bunch of practices.
+Some of the best DevOps practices that you must adhere to to reap the maximum benefits it are -

-There are tons of available tools that provide you a range of benefits, and each of these tools has several cheap alternatives.
+There are tons of available tools that provide you with a range of benefits, and each of these tools has several cheap alternatives.
 However, when deciding the right tool that aligns perfectly with your requirements, you must mark the boundaries.
-Before taking up any tool and deciding whether it is the right one, you should have a clear and satisfying answer to the following questions –
+Before taking up any tool and deciding whether it is the right one, you should have a clear and satisfying answer to the following questions -

 - Where are these tools and software stored?

 - Are there any standard sets of practices, and if yes, are they feasible to adopt for your organization?

 - Who has access to these tools?